lkk688/2D3DFusion/mydetector3d/mydetector3d.rst

   * 'rotation_y' from label[14] Rotation ry around Y-axis (to the ground) in camera coordinates [-pi..pi]
   * 'difficulty' is calculated by **get_kitti_obj_level** based on the box2d height (pixel size>40 means Easy)

+These **annotations**  values are further processed to convert the loc from camera rect coordinate to Lidar coordinate, and move the Z height of the loc_lidar (shift objects' center coordinate (original 0) from box bottom to the center)

 .. code-block:: console

  loc_lidar = calib.rect_to_lidar(loc)